 Behind Google, YouTube is the second most popular engine in the world.
 It is a video-sharing service where users can watch, share, like, comment, and upload videos.
 It is home to vloggers, informative content, educational videos, and lots of other data.
 Some of the main functions of Youtube are:

 With the help of web scraping, you can extract data from Youtube and benefit your organization by yielding valuable insights from that data.
-When you learn how to extract data from Youtube, it is important to know what type of data you want to extract.
+When you learn to extract data from Youtube, it is important to know what type of data you want.
 For instance, if you want to know peoples’ responses to your work, you can scrape the comments section for user sentiment analysis.
 Similarly, if you want to track the success of a video, you can scrape video performance data.

 Before we learn how to scrape Youtube videos, let’s learn why we need to scrape them.